 Who is Choose Energy?

-We are a San Francisco-based startup committed to helping you find an energy plan that fits your needs.
-Our easy-to-use online marketplace makes it easy to find available suppliers, compare plans, and make the switch — all in a matter of minutes.
+We are a marketplace committed to educating visitors about energy deregulation and helping them find an energy plan that fits their needs.
+Our easy-to-use online marketplace makes it simple to find available suppliers, compare plans, and make the switch – all in a matter of minutes.

 Where does Choose Energy operate?